syncfusion-content/maui-docs/MAUI/CheckBox/Getting-Started.md

 N> For the check box, to report the indeterminate state, set the [`IsThreeState`] property to true.

-Check box can be used as a single or as a group.
+The check box can be used as a single or as a group.
 A single check box mostly used for a binary yes/no choice, such as "Remember me?", login scenario, or a terms of service agreement.

 {% tabs %}
 {% highlight xaml %}